Updated on October 3, 2022

 But just because you couldn’t make it across the pond this year doesn’t mean that you can’t find a way to celebrate.

-For our part we wanted to recognize the holiday by digging into its history.
-Above all, we’ll clarify the exact difference between Oktoberfest, Märzen, and festbiers.
-Lastly, we’ll give you a few of our favorite classic German and modern American versions to try.
+For our part, we wanted to recognize the holiday by digging into its history.
+Above all, we’ll clarify the exact difference between Oktoberfest, märzen, and festbiers.
+Lastly, we’ll give you a few updated recommendations of our favorite classic German and current American versions to try.

-Known here in America for roasty, malty notes, Oktoberfests, Märzens, and festbiers are perfect pints when the weather turns cold.
-Whether you’re camping out with a classic Hacker-Pschorr Oktoberfest Amber Märzen from the original Munich brewery or enjoying a modern Live Oak Brewing Oaktoberfest from the mostly all-lager brewery in Texas at your next tailgate we’ve found the best beers to ring in the Oktoberfest season.
+Known here in America for roasty, malty notes, Oktoberfests, märzens, and festbiers are perfect pints when the weather turns cold.
+Whether you’re camping out with a classic Paulaner Oktoberfest Bier from the original Munich brewery or enjoying a contemporary Hopewell Brewing Engrain märzen, we’ve found the best beers to ring in the Oktoberfest season.

 But first, a little history lesson.

 Essentially a lesson in German royalty, Oktoberfest started with a wedding.
 Bavarian Crown Prince Louis (later King Louis I of Bavaria) married Princess Therese von Sachsen-Hildburghausen on Oct.
 12th, 1810.